psyinfra/onyo/README.md

 ### Field Validation

-Values for the type, make, and model fields are checked against a field-specific list of reserved characters in the folder .onyo/validation/validation (see "Config Files").
+Values for the `type`, `make`, and `model` fields are checked against a field-specific list of reserved characters in the file `.onyo/validation/validation` (see "Config Files").

 Additional templates with customized name schemes and reserved characters can be defined in that folder.